Public library: Enlightenment-era libraries

 The increase in secular literature at this time encouraged the spread of lending libraries, especially commercial subscription libraries.
 Commercial subscription libraries began when booksellers began renting out extra copies of books in the mid-18th century.
 Steven Fischer estimates that in 1790, there were "about six hundred rental and lending libraries, with a clientele of some fifty thousand."
-The mid-to-late 18th century saw a virtual epidemic of feminine reading as novels became more and more popular.
+The mid-to-late 18th century saw a wave of feminine reading as novels became more and more popular.
 Novels, while frowned upon in society, were extremely popular.
-In England, there were many who lamented at the "villainous profane and obscene books," and the opposition to the circulating library, on moral grounds, persisted well into the 19th century.
+In England, there were many who lamented at the "villainous profane and obscene books", and the opposition to the circulating library, on moral grounds, persisted well into the 19th century.
 Still, many establishments must have circulated many times the number of novels as of any other genre.

 In 1797, Thomas Wilson wrote in The Use of Circulating Libraries: "Consider that for a successful circulating library, the collection must contain 70% fiction".
 However, the overall percentage of novels mainly depended on the proprietor of the circulating library.
 While some circulating libraries were almost completely novels, others had less than 10% of their overall collection in the form of novels.
 The national average start of the 20th century hovered around novels comprising about 20% of the total collection.
 Novels varied from other types of books in many ways.
 They were read primarily for enjoyment instead of for study.
 They did not provide academic knowledge or spiritual guidance; thus, they were read quickly and far fewer times than other books.
 These were the perfect books for commercial subscription libraries to lend.
 Since books were read for pure enjoyment rather than for scholarly work, books needed to become both cheaper and smaller.
 Small duodecimo editions of books were preferred to the large folio editions.
 Folio editions were read at a desk, while the small duodecimo editions could be easily read like the paperbacks of today.
 The French journalist Louis-Sébastien Mercier wrote that the books were also separated into parts so that readers could rent a section of the book for some hours instead of a full day.
 This allowed more readers could have access to the same work at the same time, making it more profitable for the circulating libraries.